BekithembaMrwetyana/DigitalArt_Frontend/README.md

 # Digital Art Gallery - Vue.js Application

-A modern, responsive digital art gallery built with Vue.js 3, featuring artwork browsing, artist profiles, commission system, and more.
+A modern, responsive digital art gallery built with Vue.js 3, featuring product browsing, artist profiles, commission system, and more.

 ## 🚀 Features

 - **Modern Vue.js 3** with Composition API
 - **Responsive Design** - Works on all devices
-- **Artwork Gallery** with filtering and search
+- **Product Gallery** with filtering and search
 - **Contact System** with inquiry forms
 - **State Management** with Vuex
 - **Routing** with Vue Router